premake/premake-core/website/docs/dotnetsdk.md

 ## mstest ##
-to make the MSTest sdk work you need to add the version to `global.json`:
+To make the MSTest SDK work you need to add the version to `global.json`:
 ```json
 {
     "msbuild-sdks": {